 The Unified CCE Gateway PGs provide real-time event data and agent states to the parent from the Unified CCE child.
-The Unified CCE Gateway PGs also capture some, but not all, configuration data and send it to the parent Unified ICME configuration database.
+The Unified CCE Gateway PGs also capture some, but not all, configuration data and send it to the parent Unified ICM configuration database.

-You can replace the IP IVR at the child site with a local Unified CVP instance.
+You can replace the Unified IP IVR at the child site with a local Unified CVP instance.
 Unified CVP is not integrated as part of the System PG for the Agent Controller.
 The installation for Unified CCE with Unified CVP defines a separate VRU PG specifically for Unified CVP.
 Because

-Unified CVP is not part of the System PG, the Unified CCE Gateway PG does not report calls in queue or treatment to the parent Unified ICME.
+Unified CVP is not part of the System PG, the Unified CCE Gateway PG does not report calls in queue or treatment to the parent Unified ICM.
 If your parent routing requires queueing or treatment information, deploying with Unified CVP might not meet your needs.

 A local Unified CCE child system provides ACD functionality.
 You can size the Unified CCE child system as a Rogger with a separate Unified CCE Agent PG server.
 The Rogger contains a Call Router and Logger.
-The set of redundant Agent PG servers contain the System PG for Unified Communications Manager and IP IVR, CTI Server and CTI OS Server, and the optional
+The set of redundant Agent PG servers contain the System PG for Unified Communications Manager and Unified IP IVR, CTI Server and CTI OS Server, and the optional

 VRU PG for Unified CVP.